torvalds/linux/Documentation/sound/alsa-configuration.rst

 The model name ``generic`` is treated as a special case.
 When this model is given, the driver uses the generic codec parser without "codec-patch".
-It's sometimes good for testing and debugging.
+It's sometimes good for testing and deging.

-If the default configuration doesn't work and one of the above matches with your device, report it together with alsa-info.sh output (with ``--no-upload`` option) to kernel bugzilla or alsa-devel ML (see the section `Links and Addresses`_).
+If the default configuration doesn't work and one of the above matches with your device, report it together with alsa-info.sh output (with ``--no-upload`` option) to kernel zilla or alsa-devel ML (see the section `Links and Addresses`_).

 ``power_save`` and ``power_save_controller`` options are for power-saving